orchestral/docs/src/routing.md

 <a name="register-backend-routing"></a>
 ### Backend Routing

-You can easily create a new page for Orchestra Platform administration page by using `Foundation::namespaced()`:
+You can easily create a new page for Orchestra Platform administration routes by using `Foundation::namespaced()`:

 ```php
 use Illuminate\Routing\Router;